alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

 <img src="/assets/images/posts/adf-rest-p4/step2-5.png" alt="Step 2-5" />

-Luckily, this small issue is easy to fix and it will be done in a next section.
+Luckily, this small issue is easy to fix and it will be done in the next section.

 ### Securing input and output streams of pipeline activities

-Our pipeline has two web tasks that sends and receives a sensitive data in unencrypted way:
+Our pipeline has two web tasks that send and receive sensitive data in an unencrypted way:

   <img src="/assets/images/posts/adf-rest-p4/step3-0.png" alt="Step 3-0" />

-Only few small adjustments and we are done:
+Only a few small adjustments and we are done:

 #### Step 1.
 Securing an output stream of “Get Access Token” activity
  1. Click on Get Access Token activity on a canvas pipeline and open tab General